gnames/gnparser/README.md

 To parse a file:

 There is no flag for parsing a file.
-If parser finds the given file path on your computer, it will parse the content of the file, assuming every line is a new scientific name.
+If parser finds the given file path on your computer, it will parse the content of the file, assuming that every line is a new scientific name.
 If the file path is not found, ``gnparser`` will try to parse the "path" as a scientific name.

 Parsed results will stream to STDOUT, while progress of the parsing will be directed to STDERR.